A

 $160M

-Adam Sandler's $420M Netflix megadeal is worth 2.6x Will Ferrell's entire net worth, proving that betting on yourself at scale beats critical acclaim every single time.
+Adam Sandler's $420M Netflix megadeal is worth 2.6x Will Ferrell's entire net worth, proving that streaming domination beats box office lightning in the modern celebrity wealth game.

 Adam Sandler's Revenue